peterpo2/LATELINA/README.md

 # Latelina

-Latelina is a full digital-pharmacy demo that combines a .NET 8 Web API, a React + TypeScript storefront, and seeded SQL Server data.
-The goal is to help you explore a realistic e-commerce experience that includes medical product browsing and ordering.
+Latelina is a boutique gifting demo that combines a .NET 8 Web API, a React + TypeScript storefront, and seeded SQL Server data.
+The goal is to help you explore a realistic e-commerce experience for romantic gifts, decor, and curated baskets.

 > **Current version:** 0.1.0 (January 2025)